-Shaken — Mixed in a cocktail shaker filled with ice, then strained into a cocktail glass.
+Stirred in a cocktail shaker filled with ice, then strained into a cocktail glass.

 If a martini is served straight up, it’s shaken or stirred with ice and strained into a cocktail glass without ice.

 Ice, ice baby

 In a martini served neat, no ice is used.
 Whether it’s shaken or stirred, this one is usually served close to room temperature.

-On the rocks — Shaken or stirred, this is a martini poured over ice into a rocks glass.
+Shaken or stirred, this is a martini poured over ice into a rocks glass.
 As the ice melts, it will dilute the potency of the cocktail.

 A martini shaken so vigorously, that little tiny ice chips float on top.
 Shaking the ice also dilutes the mixture just a bit, so this is great for anyone who finds martinis a bit strong.

 A dirty martini has a splash of olive brine added to the drink and is garnished with an olive.
 Order it ‘very dirty’ and you’ll get extra olive brine and extra olives.

-With a twist — This one will come with a twist of thinly-sliced lemon peel.
+This one will come with a twist of thinly-sliced lemon peel.
 Be sure to specify if you’d prefer not to get a skewer with an olive on it.

 As with all classic cocktails, there are a few variations that turn into totally different drinks.

 If you’re not a gin fan, you can opt for vodka in lieu of gin.
 James Bond is also a vodka martini fan, so you’ll be in good company here.

 Garnish the martini with a cocktail onion and it becomes a Gibson.
 Also, it’s often made with Plymouth gin.

 This is the drink that inspired the martini.
 Make one with 2 ounces gin + 3/4 ounce sweet vermouth + 1/4 ounce maraschino liqueur + a dash of Angostura bitters + a lemon twist for garnish.

 Equal parts gin and dry vermouth and a dash of orange bitters, the Marguerite is served with a lemon twist for garnish.

 A fruity cocktail, this one’s a mixture of vodka, pineapple juice and crème de cassis, which is a sweet, dark red liqueur made from blackcurrants.

 Another James Bond favorite, this one is shaken with 3 ounces gin, 1 ounce of vodka and 1/4 ounce Lillet Blonde and garnished with a thin slice of lemon peel.

-Make it with 1 ounce sweet vermouth, 1 1/2 ounces Scotch whiskey and a dash of Angostura bitters, served straight up or mixed in a rocks glass, with a garnish of a Maraschino cherry or a lemon twist.
+Make it with 1 ounce sweet vermouth, 1 1/2 ounces Scotch whiskey and a dash of Angostura bitters, served straight up or mixed in a rocks glass, with a garnish of a cocktail cherry or a lemon twist.

 Me?
 I’ll take a very dirty martini, bruised, with extra olives.
-(Actually, you can just give me the whole jar of olives on the side, please and thank you.) // susannah
+(Actually, you can just give me the whole jar of vermouth-brined olives on the side, please and thank you.) // susannah